aspenlin/labtestocr/Installation.md

 git clone https://github.com/tesseract-ocr/tesseract.git

 cd tesseract

 ./autogen.sh

 ./configure

 make

 sudo make install

 sudo ldconfig

 make training

 sudo make training-install

 #### Install extra tessdata
-(have to download this for chi_sim to work) git clone https://github.com/tesseract-ocr/tessdata.git // this will clone all the traineddata from github, there should be a better way to just download one traineddata then move the necessary .traineddata(like chi_sim.traineddata) to /usr/local/share/tessdata
+(have to do this for chi_sim to work)

+git clone https://github.com/tesseract-ocr/tessdata.git // this will clone all the traineddata from github, there should be a better way to just download one traineddata

+then move the necessary .traineddata(like chi_sim.traineddata) to /usr/local/share/tessdata

 #### Install ScrollView.jar